 An ultrasound scan is a medical test that uses high-frequency sound waves to capture live images from the inside of your body.
 The technology is similar to that used by sonar and radar, which help the military detect planes and ships.
 An ultrasound allows your doctor to see problems with organs, vessels, and tissues—without needing to make an incision.
 Medical imaging is the technique and process of creating visual representations of the interior of a body for clinical analysis and medical intervention.
 Medical imaging seeks to reveal internal structures hidden by the skin and bones, as well as to diagnose and treat disease.
 Medical imaging also establishes a database of normal anatomy and physiology to make it possible to identify abnormalities.
 Although imaging of removed organs and tissues can be performed for medical reasons, such procedures are usually considered part of pathology instead of medical imaging.
 In knee surgery also medical imaging plays an important role.

-A pediatric rheumatologist works with a pediatrician or family physician to evaluate and treat a variety of joint, muscle, and bone disorders, including the following: Arthritis, Autoimmune disorders, such as lupus, juvenile rheumatoid arthritis, scleroderma, Kawasaki disease, post-infectious arthritis, chronic vasculitis, and inflammatory disorders of the muscle, eye, or other organs, Evaluation of prolonged fever, Unexplained complaints of chronic musculoskeletal pain, weakness, poor appetite, fatigue, and/or loss of function or skills, Unexplained symptoms such as a rash, anaemia, weight loss, or joint swelling, Possible inflammatory disease
+A paediatric rheumatologist works with a paediatrician or family physician to evaluate and treat a variety of joint, muscle, and bone disorders, including the following: Arthritis, Autoimmune disorders, such as lupus, juvenile rheumatoid arthritis, scleroderma, Kawasaki disease, post-infectious arthritis, chronic vasculitis, and inflammatory disorders of the muscle, eye, or other organs, Evaluation of prolonged fever, Unexplained complaints of chronic musculoskeletal pain, weakness, poor appetite, fatigue, and/or loss of function or skills, Unexplained symptoms such as a rash, anaemia, weight loss, or joint swelling, Possible inflammatory disease.